This document was revised at the 2021 Solidarity Convention; the version published here reflects these revisions.

 Guidelines for Responding to Gendered Harassment and Violence

 All of the behaviors listed on these guidelines are completely unacceptable in our organization and we commit to responding promptly to support survivors and hold aggressors accountable.
 The specific behaviors listed below in all categories are examples, and do not constitute an inclusive list.
 We recognize that there is a continuum between aspects of rape culture which are disgustingly ubiquitous in our society and on the left, and forms of sexual assault which constitute more severe violations of consent and/or abusive power relations.
-The intent of category 1 responses is to make our organizational spaces safer and to intervene in the everyday instances of rape culture in order to create an environment that helps prevent rape and sexual assault.
+The intent of category 1 responses is to make our organizational spaces safer.
+By intervening in everyday instances of rape culture we hope to create an environment that helps prevent rape and sexual assault.

 - Verbal (written or spoken) harassment

 - Unwelcome sexual advance

 - Unwanted touching: possibly incidental or flirtatious but unwanted light touching over clothing